nick-dave-turner/technical-test/README.md

 # Technical Assessment

-“Stock Trades” is a simplified single page application that allows users to enter trades via the “Submit Trade” form.
+“Stock Trades” is a simplified single page application that allows users to enter a single trade via a “Submit Trade” form present in the UI.

-All trades should be then be displayed in the “Recent Trades” table.
+Any trades submitted should be displayed in the “Recent Trades” table also present in the UI.

 The bulk of the application UI has already built; your job is to make the form talk to the table…